Both four open school board seats and the Sinking Fund Millage Proposal were on the ballot for GPPSS. Here are the results for both.

 Clint Derringer

 Clint Derringer has won a seat for the GPPSS with 13.1 percent of the vote.
 Clint Derringer is a resident of Grosse Pointe City.
-He has children at Maire Elementary school, a 5th grader at Pierce Middle school, and his wife is a special education teacher at Kirby Elementary.
+He has children at Maire Elementary school, a 5th grader at Pierce Middle school, and his wife is a special education teacher at Ferry Elementary.
 He has over a decade of experience in the automotive manufacturing business as a program manager.
 He coaches little league baseball and attends Grosse Pointe Theatre’s productions regularly.
 This is his second time running for school board, after being defeated in 2022.
 Derringer’s top goals for the district are ensuring financial responsibility, having a transparent board with the community, and attracting the greatest teachers.

 “My biggest concern for GPPSS is decreasing enrollment and the impact that has on our operations budget,” Derringer said in an interview with The Tower during his campaign.
 “We need to look very hard at how we can maximize efficiency outside the classrooms so we can free up funding to invest inside the classrooms.”